-You can find description of all tags in the Apple’s “Making a Podcast” guide — this is when it’s actually useful.
+You can find a description of all tags in Apple’s “Making a Podcast” guide — this is when it’s actually useful.

 XML file consist of two parts: the “header” with general information about your podcast, and the “body” with list of episodes.
 Here is example of the header part:

 <rss xmlns:itunes="http://www.itunes.com/dtds/podcast-1.0.dtd" version="2.0" xmlns:atom="http://www.w3.org/2005/Atom">

 <itunes:image href="http://yourdomain.com/podcast_image.jpg" />